FPGAwars/apio-wiki-archive/Adding-new-boards-to-apio.md

 }
 ```

-**NOTE**: if your programmer uses a python package, add this package and its version range to [distribution.json](https://github.com/FPGAwars/apio/blob/develop/apio/resources/distribution.json)
+4. If your programmer uses a python package, add this package and its version range to [distribution.json](https://github.com/FPGAwars/apio/blob/develop/apio/resources/distribution.json)
+Ex:

 ```json
 "pip_packages": {